coobnoob/ha-appdaemon-doorbird-audio/README.md

 # Doorbird Audio
 A simple homeassistant AppDaemon app to send audio to a doorbird device.

+## Configuration
+Place the following in your apps.yaml:
+doorbord_audio:
+  module: doorbird_audio
+  class: DoorbirdAudio

 ## Example Usage

 Create a home assistant script to raise the "doorbird_audio" event with the device's ip, username, password and a url to the audio of your choice